nejckorasa/locust4j-http-load/README.md

 An example project for http load testing using [locust4j](https://github.com/myzhan/locust4j), written in Java and Kotlin.

+This is not a library of any sort, just an example on how to use Locust and Locust4j to write load tests for more complex scenarios (dependent subsequent requests, ...)

 Inspired by/based on [locust4j-http](https://github.com/myzhan/locust4j-http)

 ## Run